Submission deadline: 8 May 2017

-We’re looking for designs that demonstrate how both indoor and outdoor green infrastructure can contribute to the health, wellbeing and productivity of staff, while simultaneously improving the building’s energy efficiency and climatic resilience.
+We’re looking for designs for office buildings (existing or in planning) that demonstrate how both indoor and outdoor green infrastructure can contribute to the health, wellbeing and productivity of staff, while simultaneously improving the building’s energy efficiency and climatic resilience.

 The interaction of indoor plants with heating, cooling, acoustic management, air quality, staff productivity and wellbeing is an exciting and growing area of research: the benefits of green infrastructure don’t need to remain outside the building entrance.

 This challenge is open to individuals or teams, students, practitioners, and researchers.
 Multi-disciplinary and collaborative research-practice teams are encouraged to submit.

 A representative must be available to present the submission on 19 May between 10:00 and 12:00 in London, if the design is shortlisted.

 Please note: we are unable to reimburse entrants for travel to the 19 May event.

 - Supporting resources

 - The office building your design focuses on must already exist or be in the process of being designed and built.

 - The building does not have to be in the UK.